 Bundling is hit or miss, in my opinion, as it often locks a consumer into buying a companion product they may not have a need for (Costco is even doing less of this).
 But cross category merchandising can be a big win.
 Target’s successful collaboration with LA-based Sugar Paper comes to mind.
 Journals, desk accessories, agendas and DIY supplies are all merchandised together and price pointed categorically on a Target end cap.
 The assortment encourages deeper brand buying through effective merchandising and smart design.

 Back to school is the perfect time to consider a brand collaboration with a partner that can help expand your audience or distribution reach.
 Jansport and Vans do a nice job partnering with Gen Z friendly designers to deliver special edition goods, perfect for school days and downtime, both.

-There are over 50 million students headed back to school in grades K through 12 this year.
+Over 50 million students are headed back to school in grades K through 12.
 These students need, and want, stuff to help them stand out and do great work.
 Back to school marketing is an essential part of your promotional mix.
 What will your brand do to take advantage of the back to school boom, this year and beyond?